 Grits are neutral in flavor, so it’s not uncommon to see a grits recipe with cheese or savory ingredients like bacon.
+In fact, cheese grits is one of the most popular ways to enjoy it.
+But you can also go with a plain grits and dress it up with a dab of butter.
 If you’re new to grits, this recipe for shrimp and grits is a perfect way to get started!

 Polenta is similar to grits except that it is made with flint corn.
 Native to Italy, polenta is made by coarsely grinding up dried flint corn.
 This variety of corn has a hard starch in the center, which gives polenta its characteristic grainy texture.
 In the grocery store, you will find many varieties of polenta.
 It even comes pre-cooked in tubes!
 Strangely enough, the word polenta refers both to the raw grains and also the cooked porridge.

 Like grits, you can cook polenta with any type of liquid – from water to stock to milk.
 Once cooked, you can serve it as a porridge topped with braised meat.
 You can also cool polenta and cut it into squares.
 Topping last night’s polenta cakes with bacon and eggs is my favorite way to repurpose my leftovers.
 If you’ve never made breakfast polenta cakes, start with this recipe.